1912–1913 Little Falls textile strike: Aftermath

 Following the strike, the IWW focused on the legal issues concerning 14 strikers who remained arrested.
 Moore served as the attorney for those involved, with trials taking place from March to May 1913.
 In the end, many were found not guilty or received fines, but Bochino and Legere were found guilty of assault.
 The two Wobblies were sentenced to a year in Auburn Prison, where they were interred until July 1914.
 According to historian Robert E. Snyder in a 1979 article in the journal New York History, the court cases drained money and resources from the local union, and with two of the union's organizers in prison, the local struggled and eventually fell into a state of disorder.
 This time period also coincided with the IWW's 1913 Paterson silk strike, which ended in disaster for the union.
 According to historian Philip S. Foner, after the Paterson strike, "the bright hopes of the IWW in the textile industry lay shattered", further stating, "The IWW suffered a setback in Paterson from which it never completely recovered.
 Its prestige in the East, which had been at a high point following the victory at Lawrence, underwent a tremendous decline, and there was no longer talk about the IWW's infallibility in strikes".
 Coming as it did between the Lawrence and Paterson strike, Snyder states that the Little Falls strike "has been neglected by labor historians".

 Following the IWW's decline, the more conservative AFL remained and recruited workers in the area, and over the next few years the labor organization recruited heavily from immigrant laborers in the region.
 The AFL and IWW would continue to compete to recruit workers for the next several years, such as in the Bayonne refinery strikes of 1915–1916, which also involved many Polish immigrants.
 However, by the 1920s, the IWW had declined significantly in size and power.
-Unionization amongst Polish immigrants in the northeast continued to increase over the next several years and is highlighted by a number of strikes, such as a 1916 labor dispute with the New York Mills Corporation.
+Unionization amongst Polish immigrants in the northeast continued to increase over the next several years and is highlighted by a number of strikes, such as a 1916 labor dispute with the New York Mills Corporation in New York Mills.
 Later labor disputes in Herkimer County include the Remington Rand strike of 1936–1937 and several disputes led by dairy farmers in the 1930s.

-In 2012, as part of the 100th anniversary of the strike, the Utica Unitarian Universalist church had a Wobbly give a speech about the strike on Labor Day.
+The city of Little Falls held events to commemorate the centennial of the strike in 2012.
+Events were also held elsewhere in the Mohawk Valley: in Ilion, home to Remington Rand, a dramatic play based on the strike was performed, and in Utica the Unitarian Universalist church had a Wobbly give a speech about the strike on Labor Day.